wolfspider/grpc-freebsd-examples/README.md

 Makefiles and example code for quickly running on FreeBSD platform

 This implementation was tested with dotnet-grpc as the client.
 Builds just fine with Clang and example protobuf files included.

+Generally to build just use "gmake all" with these.